By now, most Danish citizens have obtained a MitID, which replaces NemID. However, there’s still some confusion regarding this transition.

 With MitID, you can also enable Single Sign-on (SSO).
 Thanks to the SSO feature, you’ll be able to move from a service provider to another, without having to log in again.

-MitID will be provided through a connection to brokers.
+MitID is provided through a connection to brokers.
 What is a broker?

-Private citizens and companies (except digital service providers) will not be affected by this change.
-It’ll be up to your service providers to engage with a broker and ensure a smooth transition for its users.
+Private citizens and companies (except digital service providers) are not be affected by this change.
+It’s up to your service providers to engage with a broker and ensure a smooth transition for its users.

-How will Penneo handle the NemID to MitID transition?
+How did Penneo handle the NemID to MitID transition?

 A Danish company, Penneo is always on top of national rules and changes to ensure the ongoing reliability of our services.
-We have already started preparing for the migration and we will ensure our users have a seamless transition, we have included MitID as one of the eIDs supported by Penneo.
+To offer our users a seamless transition, we have included MitID as one of the eIDs supported by Penneo.

-As soon as MitID is implemented, our customers will be able to use it exactly as they do with NemID.
-MitID will be used all of our services, from secure authentication to client onboarding and digital signing.
+Our customers can now use it exactly as they did with NemID.
+MitID can be used in all of our services, from secure authentication to client onboarding and digital signing.

 What does it mean for Penneo users?